PKRoma/miranda/miranda/protocols/IcqOscarJ/docs/icq-readme.txt

   Manage server list contacts added contacts should never receive auth requests, but if you have an old account they can receive added notification.

+- Some wicked firewall software can cause HTML tags (e.g. <font> </font>) to be added to incoming messages.

 TO-DO List
 __________